nextcloud/documentation/developer_manual/bugtracker/kanban.rst

 How can you possibly review an issue when it requires you to test various combinations of browsers, platforms, databases and maybe even app combinations?
 Well, you can’t.
-But you can write a gherkin scenario that can be used to write an automated test that is executed by Jenkins on every commit to the main repositories.
-If for some reason Jenkins cannot be used for the review you will find yourself in the very uncomfortable situation where you release half tested code that will hopefully not eat user data.
+But you can write a gherkin scenario that can be used to write an automated test that is executed by Drone on every commit to the main repositories.
+If for some reason Drone cannot be used for the review you will find yourself in the very uncomfortable situation where you release half tested code that will hopefully not eat user data.
 Seriously!
 Write gherkin scenarios!